neo4j-partners/apevue-knowledge-graph/README.md

 # apevue-knowledge-graph
-Example Data and Scripts for ApeVue data in a Neo4j Knowledge Graph
+This repo contains example data and scripts to load ApeVue data into a Neo4j powered Knowledge Graph.
+You probably want to start [here](apevue-knowledge-graph.ipynb).